 - They’re made for underwater use.
 So, obviously, they’re water-resistant, usually up to at least 100 meters.
 Dive watches have rotating bezels, originally used to gauge oxygen tanks, though computers do those calculations today.
 They have corrosion-resistant cases of stainless steel or titanium, and plenty of lume for visibility underwater.
 Most also have screw-down crowns to keep the water out.

 - They’re style statements.
 Most people who wear dive watches aren’t going gonzo with plunges into the ocean depths.
-So dive style is adaptable to a number of occasions on land.
+So, a dive watch’s style is adaptable to a number of occasions on land.
 Most dive watches are medium-sized and lend themselves to a wide span of attires, from super casual, to business casual, and up to business dress.
 But don’t take it too far.
 Unless you’re James Bond, never pair a dive watch with a tuxedo.

 With close to 100 years of dive watches to choose from, your options are almost innumerable.
 There are some serious classics in this category, such as the Omega Seamaster, Tudor Black Bay, and Rolex Deepsea.
 Splurge on gorgeous pieces like the Hublot Oceanographic or a Patek Philippe Nautilus.
 You can also do well with affordable options like the Orient Mako II or something reliable from Seiko’s line of dive watches.